fragonib/ddd-testing-kata/app/README.md

 1. Has at least JVM 11 to build and run the project

-2. You'd set up you own OpenWeather APIKEY as an environment variable
+2. You should set up you own OpenWeather APIKEY as an environment variable:

     ```shell
-    export OPENWEATHER_APIKEY=%YOUR_API_KEY%
+    export OPEN_WEATHER_MAP_API_KEY=yourapikey
     ```

     You'll need this to define to:
      - Run integration tests
      - Run complete application

+NOTE: You can create you onw key [here](https://home.openweathermap.org/api_keys)

 # Running